babetke/babetke.github.io/_pages/projects.md

 **Interests**

 Broadly, I am interested in the ecology of disease in wildlife and humans.
 More specifically, my interests include impacts of urbanization on:

 * wildlife health
 * host-pathogen interactions,
-    * human-wildlife interactions,
+* human-wildlife interactions

 and the implications this may have for the spread of zoonotic diseases.

 **Graduate Research**